CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 This pseudo-operation must be inside kernel configuration.
 Set floatmode (FP_ROUND and FP_DENORM fields of the MODE register).
 Value shall to be byte value.
+Default value is 0xc0.

 ### .get_driver_version